Jevaughnmckenzie/notsa/NOTES.md

 Little Features that should not be forgotten
 	- a newly instantiated maintenance request should have its 'completed?' attribute default to 'false'
 	- when a property manager creates a new tenant from his side, their password should default to 'password'

+	Testing out Maintenance requests from the manager's point of view
+		- see maintenance requests from all properties
+			- need to sub out some properties for my test manager
+			- need to stub out some tenants for manager
+				- tenants will attatch themself to a property